Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Can baby chicks eat yogurt or other dairy?

-Since chickens do not have the enzymes necessary to fatly digest lactose, it is recommended to avoid offering dairy to chickens.
-Giving chickens plain yogurt or buttermilk is not harmful (give it in moderation) and provides some beneficial bacteria, but if given too much dairy (as yogurt is dairy), then it can lead to diarrhea.
-Most experts with chickens usually recommend specialized poultry probiotics as opposed to dairy probiotics.
+Since chickens do not have the enzymes necessary to fully digest lactose, it is recommended to avoid offering dairy to chickens.
+Giving chickens plain yogurt or buttermilk is not harmful (when given in moderation) and provides some beneficial bacteria; however, too much dairy (as yogurt is dairy) can lead to diarrhea.
+Most experts with chickens usually recommend specialized poultry probiotics rather than dairy probiotics.
 If offering yogurt, use only plain, low-fat, unsweetened yogurt!
 Better yet, offer chicks a chick-specific probiotic in water; you can use electrolytes, if necessary, for hydration.

 How long do I give probiotics to chicks?

-Usually, I would recommend giving it during the first 1–2 weeks of life, especially if they come from a hatchery, or in cases of stress.
+I usually recommend giving it during the first 1–2 weeks of life, especially for hatchery chicks or in cases of stress.
 Many breeders would give probiotics (typically with electrolytes) to the drinking water for chicks for at least the first week after hatch.
 As they develop and grow, they adopt their gut flora.
-However, you can continue in this way into the grower phase if you would like, or can switch to a maintenance dose.
+However, you can continue in this way into the grower phase if you would like or can switch to a maintenance dose.

 Can baby chicks eat fermented feed?